 Such limitations are an unfortunate drawback to the episodic anime format, but it’s no mystery as to why the anime production committee would want to focus on bringing Hori and Miyamura’s relationship to a perfect pitch by the first season’s ending.

-Warning: The following paragraph includes major spoilers.
+Warning: The following two paragraphs include major spoilers!

 But these precious days can’t last forever.
 Their last term in high school has just begun and graduation is coming soon.
 And with graduation comes many decisions needing to be made.